-I'm the Head of Information Rights and Information Security (IRIS) and Data Protection Officer in the House of Commons.
-This means that I'm more aware than most of the importance of using appropriate technology.
+As Head of Information Rights and Information Security (IRIS) and Data Protection Officer in the House of Commons, it's my job to know about the importance of using appropriate technology.

 I've worked in this type of role for 14 years and I'm proud to say that Parliament is one of the most transparent organisations that I've ever worked in.
-My team deal with approximately 600 to 700 requests for information a year, which can come from anyone, anywhere in the world.
+My team deal with approximately 600 to 700 FOI requests a year, which can come from anyone who requires it (subject to a few narrow exemptions).

 If the House of Commons holds the information, we're committed to making that information available to everyone who requires it (subject to a few narrow exemptions).